-The Lounge Suit Dress Code: How To Get It Right In 2022
+The Lounge Suit Dress Code: How To Get It Right In 2024

 Cotton lounge suits

-Cotton lounge suits are also an option, albeit far more relaxed given that cotton doesn’t have the weight to drape as naturally as worsted wool.
+Cotton suits fit perfectly well within the lounge suit dress code, albeit far more relaxed given that cotton doesn’t have the weight to drape as naturally as worsted wool.
 Nevertheless it’s a great summer-weight cloth that can be dressed down with a polo shirt or dressed up with a smart shirt and tie.

 If you want to wear a suit as an extension of your casualwear, then cotton is probably the way to go, and it’ll be that much easier to wear the suit as separates.